 Our Money Crush score does not factor in how much we liked the city, it’s focused on whether we made good financial choices and stuck to our budget.
 Our average daily spending goal for 2019 is $115 per day.
 That’s total dollars spent for the two of us.

-Our actual daily spending in George Town averaged out to $56.84 for the two of us, which is 49% of our average daily budget.
+Our actual daily spending in George Town averaged out to $56.84 for the two of us or 28.42 PPPD, which is only 49% of our average daily budget.
 That is a fabulous score!
 And compared to how we did in KL we were thrilled with our cost of living in George Town.

 Our overall travel score is essentially a rating for how happy we were in this city, which is 100% variable based on tons of factors.
 This does not factor in what we spent.
 It’s based mostly on whether we want to return for a longer stay in the future.

 Note: We will keep in mind that there is one thing soundly in the negative column for us in Malaysia, and that is the fact that there are some discriminatory laws against LGBTQ people and women in this country.
 We will continue to track these issues and be prepared to return or avoid Malaysia as things evolve over time.

 The bottom line for now is that we really loved our first trip to George Town.
 The pace was slow, and we saw plenty of green space and heard birds chirping every day.
 During our visit to George Town we met some incredibly welcoming and friendly local people and enjoyed ourselves completely.
 We loved our first trip to George Town and we would return for a full month or more in the future.

 LGBTQ Score: Malaysia is very closeted and fairly dangerous.